 For any institutional, state, or federal aid awards, the money will be sent directly to the college that you’re attending first.

-These payments are called disbursements.
-Typically, there will be 2 installments of disbursements per school year.
+These payments are called “disbursements.”
+Typically, there’ll be 2 installments of disbursements per school year.

 If your school uses a semester system, you’ll usually receive disbursements at the beginning of the semester.
 If not, you’ll receive one payment at the beginning of the academic year and another approximately halfway through the school year.